Bomber baseball is booming as ‘The Rivalry' is renewed in the Bronx

 With these two winning teams playing the way they do, it’s no wonder why the Yankees-Red Sox rivalry is back.

-The best part of it all is not only bringing the emotionally charged heat back between the fans, but seeing the players add fuel to
+The best part of it all is not only bringing the emotionally charged heat back between the fans, but seeing the players add fuel to the fire.

 The rivalry has been reignited, and it just feels so right.